In this article, we offer our perspective on the top 10 cybersecurity trends.

 9. Mining, Transportation, Construction, And Energy Are Prime Targets

 Threat actors have much to consider when evaluating the targets they go after.
-They need to weigh the level of effort verse the reward.
+They need to weigh the level of effort versus the reward.

 Instead, threat actors look for industries that are not as tightly regulated and have significant monetary value.